 The Company's mining activities are subject to extensive federal, state, local and foreign laws and regulations governing environmental protection, natural resources, prospecting, development, production, post-closure reclamation, taxes, labour standards and occupational health and safety laws and regulations including mine safety, toxic substances and other matters related to the Company's business.
 The costs associated with compliance with such laws and regulations could be substantial.
 Possible future laws and regulations, or more restrictive interpretations of current laws and regulations by governmental authorities could cause additional expense, capital expenditures, restrictions on or suspensions of the Company's operations and delays in the development of the Company's properties.
 Moreover, governmental authorities and private parties may bring lawsuits based upon damage to property and injury to persons resulting from the environmental, health and safety impacts of the Company's past and current operations, which could lead to the imposition of substantial fines, penalties and other civil and criminal sanctions.
 Substantial costs and liabilities, including for restoring the environment after the closure of mines, are inherent in the Company's operations.
+The Company is often required to post surety bonds or cash collateral to secure its reclamation obligations and may be unable to obtain the required surety bonds or may not have the resources to provide cash collateral, and the bonds or collateral may not fully cover the cost of reclamation and any such shortfall could have a material adverse impact on its financial condition.
 Although the Company believes it is in substantial compliance with applicable laws and regulations, the Company can give no assurance that any such law, regulation, enforcement or private claim will not have a material adverse effect on the Company's business, financial condition or results of operations.

 In the United States, some of the Company's mining wastes are currently exempt to a limited extent from the extensive set of federal Environmental Protection Agency (the "EPA") regulations governing hazardous waste under the Resource Conservation and Recovery Act (the "RCRA").
-If the EPA designates these wastes as hazardous under the RCRA, the Company would be required to expend additional amounts on the handling of such wastes and to make significant expenditures to construct hazardous waste disposal facilities.
-In addition, if any of these wastes causes contamination in or damage to the environment at a mining facility, such facility may be designated as a "Superfund" site under the Comprehensive Environmental Response, Compensation and Liability Act (the "CERCLA").
-Under the CERCLA, any owner or operator of a Superfund site since the time of its contamination may be held liable and may be forced to undertake extensive remedial clean-up action or to pay for the government's clean-up efforts.
-Additional regulations or requirements are also imposed upon the Company's tailings and waste disposal areas in Idaho under the federal Clean Water Act (the "CWA").
+If the exemption is altered and these wastes are designated as hazardous under the RCRA, the Company would be required to expend additional amounts on the handling of such wastes and may be required to make significant expenditures to construct or modify facilities for managing these wastes.
+In addition, releases of hazardous substances from a mining facility causing contamination in or damage to the environment may result in liability under the Cemprehensive Environmental Response, Compensation and Liability Act (the "CERCLA").
+Under the CERCLA, the Company may be jointly and severally liable for contamination at or originating from its facilities.
+Liability under the CERCLA may require the Company to undertake extensive remedial clean-up action or to pay for the government's clean-up efforts.
+It can also lead to liability to state and tribal governments for natural resource damages.
+Additional regulations or requirements are also imposed upon the Company's operations in Idaho under the federal Clean Water Act (the "CWA").
 Airborne emissions are subject to controls under air pollution statutes implementing the Clean Air Act in Idaho.
 Compliance with the CERCLA, the CWA and state environmental laws could entail significant costs, which could have a material adverse effect on the Company's operations.